-A scholarship of HK\$12,000 to a first-year student.
-Renewable subject to satisfactory academic progress.
+A scholarship of HK\$24,000 to a second-year student.

 Hong Kong Financial Women Association Scholarship

 An award provided by an annual income from a fund of HK\$35,000 to be offered either to a female student who is selected for one of the MBA exchange programmes or to a second-year female student on the basis of academic merits.